 There are bad hikes, good hikes, great hikes and hikes that you will never forget.
 The hike to Maja Bojs is just that, unforgettable.
 The views from the top are just an added bonus to what you will find along the way.
 The trail passes through the famous valley of lakes consisting of six breathtaking glacial lakes and towering peaks.
 Oh, and with the peak standing at 2,461m, the view from the top?
 Priceless.
 In this Maja Bojs hiking guide you will find everything you need to know to tackle this hike.

 MAJA BOJS HIKE DETAILS

 HIKE DURATION: If you start at the main trail head at Katun Zastan in Montenegro the hike will take you about 6 hours total.
 In order to start at the main trail head you will need a jeep to take you there as the road is too rough for average vehicles.
-However, if you do not have access to a jeep you can send me a text on Whatsapp @ +18607597320 and I can take you.
+However, if you do not have access to a jeep you can contact me at BLKNMTN and I can take you.
 Also, you can begin in the valley of Vusanje and just walk the road to Katun Zastan.
 This will add a total of 2 hours to your trip.

 HIKE DISTANCE: The total distance of the hike is about 20 kilometers.

 HIKE ELEVATION GAIN: About 1000m.

 HIKE DIFFICULTY: I rate this hike as a difficult hike.
 Not because of the distance or elevation gain, but because the last 200m to the top of Maja Bojs is very technical.
 The final climb is through a steep couloir filled with lose rocks and slippery grass.
 Instructions to navigating this difficult portion of the climb are below.

 PERMITS: If starting in Montenegro you will need a permit to cross into Albania for the day.
 You can contact the Montenegrin Border authorities located in Plav for this permit or contact me and I will arrange this for you.